-- Graduate Students: The College of Nursing will email a formal invitation to students that applied to graduate during week 7 of the Spring semester.
+- Graduate Students: The College of Nursing will email a formal invitation to students who applied to graduate around week 7 of the Spring semester.

-- Undergraduate Students: The College of Nursing will email a formal invitation to students that applied to graduate during week 11 of the Spring semester.
+- Undergraduate Students: The College of Nursing will email a formal invitation to students who applied to graduate around week 11 of the Spring semester.

 The timeline for receiving an official invitation is based on the deadline to apply to graduate and the required processing time of each application per University and Graduate School policy.
 The formal invitation will be sent to eligible students using their firstname.lastname@example.org email address.

 As you near the end of your studies, you should begin to think about applying to graduate, commencement and convocation.
 The Office of Student Affairs and Success has developed summaries and answers to frequently asked questions to guide you.
 We hope this information provides clarity to the graduation process and the graduation and convocation ceremonies.